andrewhavens/mad_chatter/README.md

 The goal of Mad Chatter is to make it easy to create, host, and customize your own chat server.
 Let's take a look at the different ways you can customize your new chat server.

-If you want to customize the html/css of your chatroom, you'll find it in the `web` directory.
+All of the HTML, CSS, and Javascript is available for you to customize in the `web` directory.

 In the `config.yml` file you can see a few things you can customize.

-The `extensions.rb` file is for you to create your own chat extensions.
-You will find a few examples in that file.
+The `extensions` directory contains all of your extensions.
+If you wanted to create a custom action, this is where you would put it.
+You will find a few examples in that directory.

 ## Mac, Windows, and Linux Wrappers

-Once you've got your chat server running and being used by other people, you might be interested in using/distributing an installable application so your users have the convenience of clicking on an icon, receiving growl notifications, etc. Here's a list of the currently available "wrapper" applications:
+Once you've got your chat server running and being used by other people, you might be interested in using and distributing an installable application so your users have the convenience of clicking on an icon, receiving growl notifications, etc. Here's a list of the currently available "wrapper" applications:

  * [Mad Chatter for Mac](https://github.com/andrewhavens/mad_chatter_for_mac)

 ## Getting Help / Providing Feedback

-Feel free to submit bug reports and feature requests to our [GitHub Issues page](https://github.com/andrewhavens/mad_chatter/issues), or post to the [Google Group](https://groups.google.com/group/mad-chatter), or send me a message on GitHub.
+If you need help or have feedback, feel free to submit bug reports and feature requests to our [GitHub Issues page](https://github.com/andrewhavens/mad_chatter/issues), or post to the [Google Group](https://groups.google.com/group/mad-chatter).

 You can also vote on upcoming features: https://madchatter.uservoice.com

 ## Contributing

+Please fork and send pull requests!
+Or submit issues if you have suggestions on how to improve Mad Chatter.
 [![Build Status](https://secure.travis-ci.org/andrewhavens/mad_chatter.png)](http://travis-ci.org/andrewhavens/mad_chatter)

-Please fork and send pull requests!
-Or submit issues if you have suggestions on how to improve.

 ##Copyright

-Copyright (c) 2011-2012 Andrew Havens.
-MIT license.
-See LICENSE.txt for further details.
+Created by Andrew Havens and released under the MIT license.